boha/etd/CONTRIBUTING.md

 * Python
 * `easy_install`
 * `virtualenv`
+* MySQL

 Subsequently:

 * Flask

 ## Getting Started

+If you don't have MySQL installed, go do that first.

 Go get `easy_install`.
 Create a virtual environment and get into it.